 Case Study: Empirical Designs x Legendary Apparel Streetwear

-Weekly, Empirical Designs will premier a new piece of artwork inspired by a randomly selected strategy from a special deck of cards called the ”Oblique Strategies”.
-The series will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
-This week’s strategy is titled "Use An Unacceptable Color".
+Every so often, Empirical Designs will release a piece of artwork inspired by a randomly selected prompt from a special deck of cards called the ”Oblique Strategies”.
+The method will serve as a tool that assists us to push the boundaries of the designs we create, by forcing ourselves to think outside the box for solutions and inspiration.
+This week’s prompt is titled "Use An Unacceptable Color".